opalmirror/lddgraph/README.md

 The output DOT file may be passed to the 'dot' command to plot it into a displayable format.

-Dashed lines are direct loader dependencies, at the top of the ldd -v listing - they show all the things ld.so will load along with the root executable or shared object.
+ld.so (the Linux ELF loader) will load and relocate every node of the output graph -- all the objects listed at the top of the ldd -v output.

 Solid lines are the versioned symbol requirement dependencies.

+Dotted lines are direct loader dependencies that weren't pulled in by the more-explicit versioned symbol dependencies.

 ### OPTIONS
 ```